HankB/ESP8266-BME280-Publish/README.md

 ## Status

-Not ready for peroduction - too many problems.
+Not ready for production - too many problems.
 Please see issue #1.

 Publish timestamp, uptime and temperature.